 Is it not a little victory when we find ourselves, even after weeks of not paying attention while we eat, noticing how delicious something is, and we have that moment of noticing that we’re starting to feel comfortably full?

-Is it not a little victory when we find ourselves allowing foods that were previously forbidden, and we find a voice within us that says: this food is neutral and you can feel free to enjoy it along with all the other delicious, fun and healthy foods you enjoy?
+Is it not a little victory when we find ourselves allowing foods that were previously forbidden, and we find a voice within us that says: this is just one food choice of many.
+Enjoy it along with all the other delicious, fun and healthy foods you enjoy.

 Is it not a little victory when you find yourself enjoying a delicious food and notice afterwards that there’s no need to feel guilty for having it?